This article may contain compensated links. Read the full disclosure.

-Tangalooma, located in Queensland, Australia is part of the Moreton Bay region.
-Situated approximately a 75 minute catamaran ride from Brisbane, this is one day trip that is worth making.
+Tangalooma, located in Queensland, is part of the Moreton Bay region.
+Situated approximately a 75-minute catamaran ride from Brisbane, this is one day trip worth making.
 Not only do you get the chance to witness some memorable wildlife experiences, but the area is also home of the popular diving spot of the Tangalooma wrecks.

 TANGALOOMA WRECKS DOLPHIN CRUISE